javalite/javalite/db-migrator-integration-test/src/test/project/cassandra-mysql-test-project/README.md

+# Info

-This exists only for testing two diferent types of database migrations in the same project
+This exists only for testing two different types of database migrations in the same project